Riding the Carousel: The First Extensive Eye Tracking Analysis of Browsing Behavior in Carousel Recommenders: Results: How users browse the carousel

 We begin by examining item transitions on the initial/unswiped set of movies (upper left corner of the matrix). \cref{fig:col_transitions}b generally shows a left-right browsing behavior with arrows pointing to the top diagonal of left-right transitions, which is in line with a F-pattern left-right reading behavior on the initial items.

 This left-right browsing behavior is broken when a user is at Movie 2, where they are more likely to move left back to Movie 1 than they are to move right to Movie 3.
 Similarly, \cref{fig:col_transitions}c shows a pattern (that repeats in the middle and bottom right subareas) of large transitions values to the edge movies.
-We hypothesize that these results are due to users alternating between left-right and right-left browsing behaviors from initial examination and then re-examining the items.
+We hypothesize that these results are due to users alternating between left-right and right-left browsing behaviors after initial examination for re-examining the items.
 In the case of the initial/unswiped items users are very likely to browse left-right and then will browse right-left on re-examining with a high likelihood to go to the edge, which not only finishes the left-right or right-left behavior, but also allows for swiping.

-Extending the analysis to swiped set movies (center and bottom right areas of the matrix), as mentioned above, the pattern of high transitions to the edge in \cref{fig:col_transitions}c is repeated.
+Extending the analysis to swiped set movies (center and bottom right areas of the matrix) the pattern of high transitions to the edge in \cref{fig:col_transitions}c is repeated.
+Similarly to the initial set of of movies, users are likely to re-examine the swiped movies.
 Moreover, \cref{fig:col_transitions}d shows that after swiping users no longer show a clear dominant general browsing behavior of left-right or right-left, but instead a general browsing behavior towards the edge.